-Understanding Why Teeth Become Sensitive to Cold
+Understanding Why Sensitive Teeth Hurt

 Have you ever felt that sharp twinge when sipping on an iced coffee or breathing in the chilly Calgary air?
 You’re not alone!
 Many patients at Jacksonport Dental visit me asking, “Dr. Richa, why is my tooth sensitive to cold?”